iree-org/iree/build_tools/scripts/integrate/README.md

 * https://github.com/iree-org/iree-mhlo-fork (`master` branch)
 * https://github.com/iree-org/iree-tf-fork (`master` branch)

-By the time you read this, they may be on a cron to advance automatically, but even so, it is a good idea to advance them prior to any integrate activities so that you have freshest commits available.
-Iree repository has an action named [Advance Upstream Forks](https://github.com/iree-org/iree/actions/workflows/advance_upstream_forks.yml) to update the forks.
+Iree repository has an
+action named [Advance Upstream Forks](https://github.com/iree-org/iree/actions/workflows/advance_upstream_forks.yml) to update the forks.
 Just select `Run Workflow` on that action and give it a minute.
 You should see the fork repository mainline branch move forward.
+This action runs hourly.
+If needing up to the minute changes, you may need to trigger it manually.

-## Bumping LLVM and Dependent Projects
+### Bumping LLVM and Dependent Projects

-### Strategy 1: Bump third_party/llvm-project in isolation
+#### Strategy 1: Bump third_party/llvm-project in isolation

 It is very common to only bump llvm-project and not sync to new versions of mlir-hlo and tensorflow.
 However, as we need to periodically integrate those